javanlth/aws-pdf-encrypt-sample/README.md

 ## Using it

-Once the Lambda function has been successfully deployed onto the production stage of AWS, you may upload any PDF to the source S3 bucket by running the following command:
+Once the Lambda function has been successfully deployed onto the production stage of AWS, you may upload any PDF to the source S3 bucket by manually uploading to the bucket via the AWS console, or by running the following command:

 ```
 aws s3api put-object --bucket <NAME-OF-SOURCEBUCKET> --key <PDF-NAME>.pdf --body ./<PDF-NAME>.pdf
 ```

 The Lambda function has been configured to automatically run and encrypt the uploaded PDF, then upload the encrypted PDF into the destination S3 bucket.
-You may then download the encrypted PDF from the destination S3 bucket with the following command.
+You may then download the encrypted PDF from the destination S3 bucket via the AWS console, or with the following command.

 ```
 aws s3api get-object --bucket <NAME-OF-SOURCEBUCKET>-encrypted --key <PDF-NAME>_encrypted.pdf <PDF-NAME>_encrypted.pdf